 That’s fine!
 We can help.
-If you have more than one animal who needs behavioral assistance, you will not be charged for any additional training packages (we charge based on the number of sessions needed and by case complexity, not by the number of animals).
-When you fill out an appointment request form, please include all of the animals on a single form.
-Do not fill out more than one form.
-If you need additional space, please tell us that in the comments section of your request form; we can discuss the details with you when we schedule your initial consultation.
+If you have more than one animal who needs behavioral assistance, you will not be charged for any additional training sessions (we charge by the hour, not the number of animals).
+When you fill out an appointment request form, please put in the comments that you are seeking assistance for more than one animal.
+We can discuss the details with you when we schedule your initial consultation.

 3. Why do I have to fill out an Appointment Request Form, and what happens after I do?

-You are not required to fill out an Appointment Request form in order to make an appointment – you may email or call us (or one of our behaviorists directly) to schedule an initial appointment.
-These request forms allow our behaviorists to review your case prior to your initial consultation so they can begin to create your Training Plan.
-As a result, your Plan may be slightly delayed if you do not fill out an appointment request form.
+You are not required to fill out an Appointment Request form in order to make an appointment – you may email or call us to schedule an appointment.
+These request forms allow our behaviorists to review your case prior to your initial session so they can begin to create a training plan.

-During the initial consultation, we will meet with you and your animal (location to be determined depending on owner/pet location, or done remotely), gather additional information on the animal, go over the goals you have for your pet, witness any of the behavioral problems in action (if it is safe and possible to do so), and answer any and all questions you may have.
-The initial consultation is where we gather any and all information pertinent to your animal’s behavior, so we ask that you be as honest as possible and come prepared to give as many details as you can.
+During the initial session, we will meet with you and your animal (location to be determined depending on owner/pet location, or done remotely), gather additional information about the animal, go over your goals, witness any of the behavioral problems in action (if it is safe and possible to do so), and answer any and all questions you may have.
+The initial session is where we gather any and all information pertinent to your animal’s behavior, so we ask that you be as honest as possible and come prepared to give as many details as you can.
 If you have the behavior problems caught on camera, please bring the footage to the appointment.

-After the initial consultation, we will design a customized “Training Plan.”
+After the initial consultation, we will design a customized training plan for your pet.
 This is a plan that will outline a training approach for us and you to follow in order to address your pet’s needs; we custom create this plan to best suit your schedule, level of involvement, budget, and experience as well as your pet’s needs.
-It will contain any relevant instructions for you, your family, and any friends/visitors (if applicable) and will outline the number of training sessions we believe will be needed to meet your goals (all of which are included in the cost of the plan).
+It will contain any relevant instructions for you, your family, and any friends/visitors (if applicable) and will outline the number of training sessions we believe will be needed to meet your goals.

-A hard copy of this plan is provided to you within 48 hours of the initial consultation; however please note the Training Plan may require adjustment as your animal’s training continues, your schedule changes, something comes up (such as a new job, move, etc), and/or if additional expertise is needed (in the case of severe behavioral problems).
-If this occurs, changes to the plan will be provided at no additional cost.
-In addition, included in all of our training plans is unlimited support from your behaviorist: you will be able to text, call, or email your pet’s behaviorist throughout the course of your training plan if you run into any unexpected problems, questions, or concerns.
+A hard copy of this plan is provided to you within 48 hours of the initial session; however please note the training plan will likely require adjustments as your animal’s training continues, your schedule changes, something comes up (such as a new job, move, etc), and/or if additional expertise is needed (in the case of severe behavioral problems).
+Updates or changes to the plan will be provided at no additional cost.
+In addition, you will receive unlimited support from your behaviorist: you will be able to text, call, or email your pet’s behaviorist throughout the course of your time with us if you run into any unexpected problems, questions, or concerns.